MicrosoftDocs/azure-docs/articles/cognitive-services/containers/container-image-tags.md

 Release note for `2.9.0-amd64-<locale>`:

-**Features**
+**Feature**
-* Now more error details will be provided when customer have any issue of fetching custom models by id.
+* More error details for issues when fetching custom models by ID.
-* Hypythesis is supported on Conversation results by default.
+* Hypothesis is supported in conversation results by default.

 Note that due to the included phrase lists, the size of this container image has increased.